Welcome to Southern Heights

 Why Should YOU Care?

 Some SH homes were improved with new windows, HVAC systems, insulation and roofing based on changes needed to address the flight pattern impacts.
-More Southern Heights homes are now in the airport flight patterns and possibly need changes to address flight pattern impacts.
+More Southern Heights homes are now in the airport flight pattern and possibly need improvements via the federal program to address flight pattern impacts.

 What YOU Can Do?